Kernix13/beginner-git-commands/README.md

 git config --list
 ```

-Scroll down and look for `user.name=“Yourname”` and `user.email=“your-email@whatevs.com”`, though until you set those values you either will not see those fields or they will be set to empty strings.
+Run that commmand and scroll down and look for `user.name=“Yourname”` and `user.email=“your-email@whatevs.com”`, though until you set those values you either will not see those fields or they will be set to empty strings.

 ## Pushing your local files to an empty repo